symfony/symfony-docs/console/helpers/questionhelper.rst

         $output->writeln($file->getFilename().': '.$file->getHumanReadableSize());
     }

-A single answer can carry several files at once (e.g. by dragging and dropping them together or by pasting whitespace separated paths) and the question keeps asking for more files until the user submits an empty answer.
-Validation constraints, if any, are applied to each collected file individually.
+Each answer can provide several files at once (e.g. by dragging and dropping them together or by pasting whitespace-separated paths).
+The question keeps asking for more files until the user submits an empty answer, so the returned array can be empty.
+Validation constraints are applied to each file, while a custom validator receives the whole array.

+.. versionadded:: 8.2

+    The ``multiple`` argument of ``FileQuestion`` was introduced in Symfony 8.2.

 Testing a Command that Expects Input
 ------------------------------------